 Mimic the sweater’s design

-If you’re not sure how to shape the neckline, try mimicking the sweater’s design like Bluprint instructor Fiona Ellis did with this cabled neckline pictured above.
+If you’re not sure how to shape the neckline, try mimicking the sweater’s design like Craftsy instructor Fiona Ellis did with this cabled neckline pictured above.
 The design on the sweater front extends right up to the neckline, creating a look that almost appears seamless.
 Want to find out Fiona’s tricks for creating such beautiful necklines?
-Enroll in the FREE Bluprint mini-class Creative Cabled Necklines and watch Fiona demonstrate how to design or even modify patterns you already own to add cables on the neckline.
+Enroll in the FREE Craftsy mini-class Creative Cabled Necklines and watch Fiona demonstrate how to design or even modify patterns you already own to add cables on the neckline.

 Knitting and finishing a neckline